pkuliyi2015/multidiffusion-upscaler-for-automatic1111/README.md

 ℹ If you set the image size to 512 * 512, the appropriate window size and overlap are 64 and 32 or smaller.
 If it is 1024, it is recommended to double it.

-ℹ Recommend using a higher denoising strength in img2img，and try to use the original model, seeds, and prompt as much as possible
+ℹ Recommend using a higher denoising strength in img2img, maybe 0.8-1，and try to use the original model, seeds, and prompt as much as possible

 ℹ Do not enable it together with tilediffusion.
 It supports operations such as tilevae, noise inversion, etc.